Neamar/KISS/qa-suite.md

 * [ ] TODO: history mode

 #### Automated history
-* [ ] When "Show incoming SMS" is disabled, SMS senders are not added to history
-* [ ] When "Show incoming SMS" is enabled, SMS senders are added to history
 * [ ] When "Show incoming calls" is disabled, callers are not added to history
 * [ ] When "Show incoming calls" is enabled, callers are added to history
 * [ ] When "Show newly installed apps" is disabled, new apps are not added to history